kreeben/resin/README.md

 ## In- and out-of-proc

-There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as __JSON-friendly HTTP API that can be extended to support XML or any other document format__, if you are one to fully utilize Asp.Net Core 3 MVC's content negotiating capabilities.
+There is both an in-proc, NHibernate-like API in that there are sessions, a factory, and the notion of a unit of work, as well as __JSON-friendly HTTP API that can be extended to support XML or any other document format__, if you are one to fully utilize Asp.Net Core 3 MVC's content negotiating capabilities.fghj

 ## Write, map, materialize and page